open-psx/forums/README.md

 * Behave professionally.
 Participants who violate such rules will be invited to withdraw or be banned because of the seriousness of their actions.

-## Receiving Forum Updates
+## Receiving Forums Updates

-You can receive Forum updates in your email or via GitHub notifications, just click **Watch** and then click **Watching** in the upper right corner of the site interface, next to your profile photo .
+You can receive updates in your email or via GitHub notifications, just click **Watch** and then click **Watching** in the upper right corner of the site interface, next to your profile photo .

 <p align="center">
   <img src="https://help.github.com/assets/images/help/notifications/watcher_picker.gif" alt="Watch GitHub repo"/>